top of page

 Everyone is, indeed, a writer.
 I just happened to make a living at it.
 Starting out as a copywriter at a New York City advertising agency more than 30 years ago, I eventually reached the role of Executive Creative Director.
 I've mentored and worked alongside teams of writers and art directors as we created print campaigns, websites, Facebook apps, radio and TV spots, and more.
 These days, I telecommute from Sedona, Arizona.

-That said, writing my own stories has been the most fulfilling act of all, which I started doing at an Amherst Writers & Artists workshop nearly 10 years ago.
+I've been a barmaid, a nursing home aide, a proofreader, an associate editor, a freelance tech reporter, a copywriter, content strategist, creative director, and executive creative director.
+That said, writing my own stories has been the most fulfilling act of all, which I started doing at an Amherst Writers & Artists (AWA) workshop nearly 10 years ago.
 This method unlocked the literary writer in me and I fell in love with the entire process.

 I'm trained and certified as a facilitator in the AWA method and have run numerous successful workshops.

 sedona inspires stories

 bottom of page